seanremenyi/Dictionary-App/README.md

 This is an application that uses the dictionary api to look up a word the user inputs and returns definition.
 Simple and straight to the point.

+The dictionary app will ask you constantly to enter a word, you can quit the program however by inputing the word "quit".

 ## Installing